This month, I’m talking all about business models, particularly what they are and why you need them!

-For example, if you sell jewelry or oils or clothing or wine, you’ve got a product-based business.
+For example, if you sell jewelry or oils or clothing, you’ve got a product-based business.
 You deliver a physical product and your customer pays you.
-Conversely, if you are a coach, yoga teacher, hair stylist, or photographer, you’ve got a service-based business.
+Conversely, if you are a coach, yoga teacher, or photographer, you’ve got a service-based business.
 You deliver a service and your client pays you.

-But let’s say you make money offering training or advice, you may have a mix of service and product offerings, such as one-on-one consulting (service) and digital programs (product).
+But let’s say you make money offering training or advice (like me!), you may have a mix of service and product offerings, such as one-on-one consulting (service) and digital programs (product).

 Or perhaps you fall under other categories.
 Maybe you’re a blogger, and you make money through advertising for companies.
 Or maybe you’ve created a software, and companies pay you monthly for technology use and support.

 So, how will your business make you money?